-The next International Project Week will take place from 11th to 15th May 2020.
+The next International Project Week will be from 11th to 15th May 2020.

-The IPW gives you the opportunity to change your working environment for one week and to teach students in another cultural and academix context.
+The IPW gives you the opportunity to have a change of scenery and teach students in a different cultural and academic setting for a week.

-How to apply?
-If you are interested in participating as a lecturer please send an e-mail to ipwhs-nordhausen.de.
+How can I register?
+If you’re interested in taking part in the IPW, please send an e-mail to ipwhs-nordhausen.de.

-What about funding?
-Lecturers from Partner Universities can get Erasmus+ funding from their home university.
-Self-employed lecturers, consultants and lecturers from other universities can usually get Erasmus+ funding from the University of Applied Sciences Nordhausen.
-If you have any questions please contact the International Office.
+How is my stay funded?
+Guest lecturers from partner universities may be able to finance their stay using Erasmus+ funding from their home universities.
+External lecturers, self-employed participants and lecturers from other universities can generally be financed through Erasmus+ funding from Nordhausen University of Applied Sciences.
+If you have any questions about funding, don’t hesitate to contact the International Office.

 Please find further information in our brochure Inviting the World to Nordhausen.